innovatrics/smartface/special/sf-2-sf-synchronization/README.md

 # SmartFace to SmartFace Watchlist synchronization

 In this setup, you can have one *Leader* SmartFace instance and multiple "Follower" SmartFace instances.
-Changes in Watchlists and Watchlist members are automatically syncrhonized from *Leader* to all *Followers*.
+Changes in Watchlists and Watchlist members are automatically synchronized from *Leader* to all *Followers*.
 This setup is especially useful when the SmartFace instances are geographically separated and are required to work independently even in case of connection errors.